+- 1. To gather the appropriate artifacts: e.g. Philosophy of ministry and/or rule of life, Leading From Your Strengths (from Internship) or equivalent assessment (from Coaching) and Post Internship/Coaching Assessments (Self, Mentor, and Consultant), initial self-assessment on program outcomes, and (if taken):MBTI, Intercultural competency (IDI), character and spiritual formation inventory, Birkman, course papers and assignments. - 2.
+To prepare four reflective essays, one on each of the program outcomes, articulating their growth during their program in consideration of the essays prepared in IND 501.
+It may be that revising the essays prepared for IND 501 is the best way forward, adding new concepts and editing sentences that no longer reflect your seminary experience.

+Maximum length: 4 pages (1200 words)

-- 1. To prepare one reflective essay that provides an integrated response to all four of the program outcomes, articulating the student's growth during their program.
-This single essay should be written in consideration of the four essays the student prepared in IND 501. - Maximum length: 12 page; 2500 words.
-See Moodle for deadline) - 2.
-To gather the appropriate artifacts outlined in the PGP Manual: e.g., A Philosophy of Ministry and/or Rule of Life, Leading From Your Strengths (from Internship) or equivalent assessment (from Coaching), Post-Internship/Coaching Assessments (Self, Mentor, and Consultant), initial self-assessment on program outcomes, Intercultural competency (IDI), character and personality inventories, course papers and assignments, and the like.
-These artifacts will vary depending on the program.
-Required and suggested artifacts are listed in the PGP Student Handbook 2022.
-If this assignment is due before you have produced one or more of these artifacts, please discuss with your PGP Advisor. ( See Moodle for deadline.) - 3.
-Prepare a theological reflection on a mentor figure (ancient or contemporary); this figure should be chosen in light of the student's vocational goal and the reflections should indicate future ministry directions.
-This essay can build on work done in PT 501 or other courses, but extends that work beyond any single class assignment.
-The essay should focus on what you have learned from this figure and the ways this learning offers a platform for your own future growth. - Approximate length: 8-10 pages (2000-2500 words;). - Minimum bibliography for this assignment: 300 pages of primary or secondary literature. - Due date: see Moodle for deadline, but no later than two weeks before the end of classes in the semester the work is undertaken. - 4.
-To complete the Program Summary Rubric and Waiver (2021) for program assessment purposes; submit this form to your PGP advisor and the field education office. - 5.
-To meet to discuss the essays with your PGP advisor.
+3. Prepare a theological reflection on a mentor figure (ancient or contemporary); this figure should be chosen in light of the student's vocational goal and the reflections should indicate future ministry directions.
+This essay can build on work done in PT 501 or other courses, but extends that work beyond a single class assignment.
+The essay should focus on what you have learned from this figure and the ways this learning offers a platform for your own future growth.

+Approximate length: 8-10 pages

+Minimum bibliography for this assignment: 300 pages of primary or secondary literature.

+Due date: two weeks before the end of classes date for the semester.

+- 4. To complete the Program Summary Rubric and Waiver (2021) for program assessment purposes; submit this form to the academic advisor. - 5.
+To meet to discuss the essays with an academic advisor.

+Assignments due date: July 25th, 2023